 No. Agenda Action areas.
 Based on a grower member's observation, this cover crop can be beneficial as it grows quickly and provides good coverage for the soil surface.
 However, Mucuna can also pose risks.
 In some cases, it has grown excessively and covered other trees in the area, eventually killing them.
 This highlights the importance of managing Mucuna carefully when used on steep slopes.
 The guidance could include a note advising that if Mucuna is used as a cover crop, it should be managed properly to prevent it from growing excessively and harming other vegetation.
 A member emphasised the importance of not being overly specific in the procedure and guidance.
 They highlighted that while certain actions, like the use of fire, are generally prohibited under RSPO, exceptions are made when such actions are approved by the government and properly controlled.
 Similarly, with Mucuna, although it is an invasive species, it can be beneficial in specific contexts, such as helping the propagation of certain trees.
 The member stressed that the guidelines should not be overly prescriptive but instead be clear in identifying and providing suggestions for managing high-risk or dangerous areas.
 It was also brought to attention that this guideline is to guide growers on remediation on steep slopes and most times, slopes are already stabilised with existing vegetation there.
 The guidance should not suggest that all vegetation must be changed just to meet the requirements, as that could defeat the purpose of the guidance.
 A member also noted to refer to existing HCV documents by HCVN, especially for HCV 4, which is related to steep slopes.
-The Countering the fact that for the countering HCV documents by HCVN, especially for HCV 4, which is related to steep slopes.
 The Secretariat sought further feedback on the current draft document, which has already been circulated via the meeting pack.
 2. P&C and ISH standards structure walkthrough The Secretariat conducted a walkthrough of the revised standards for both P&C and ISH.
 Comments and feedback from members were collected and organised into a live document (Note: Feedback was gathered as a group rather than from individuals.
 Individual or organisational comments were also welcome but submitted separately into the live document).
-The Secretariat to ensure that all The Director of Standards and Sustainability provided a brief update on stakeholder engagement processes. comments and feedback are
+The Director of Standards and Sustainability provided a brief update on stakeholder engagement processes.
+The Secretariat to ensure that all comments and feedback are